zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

 -- | Implementation of 'X.Handle.function1'.
 function1 :: IHandle -> param1_1 -> ... -> param1_N -> IO result1

-... remaining service function implementations ...
+-- ... remaining service function implementations ...
 ```
-This definition is quite a mouthful,
-  but it should become more clear when comparing the
+These two definitions are quite long.
+To understand the definitions,
+  it helps to compare them to the logger example given earlier.
+I also invite you to ponder how you could apply this pattern in your codebase.
-  structure to the two logging implementations above.
+Sadly, I cannot point to the two codebases where I used this pattern,
+  as both of them are closed-source.

 ## Discussion of the service pattern